 BAPI_PROJECT_MAINTAIN – Calling In Update Task?

 Let’s make it short: Calling this BAPI in update task is not possible!
 Why?
 Most BAPIs use internal function modules inside the BAPI.
 That’s ok.
-It’s important that the BAPI does not changes outside.
+It’s important that the BAPI does not change the outside.

-The BAPI_MATERIAL_MAINTAIN has another specialty.
+The BAPI_PROJECT_MAINTAIN has another speciality.
 I will shortly describe in bullet points:

 - Exporting each importing parameter TO MEMORY